Regarding Fuzzers: Black box, security testing tools

 This is where beSTORM fuzzer enters the picture.

-Functional fuzzer tool description
+Functional black box fuzzer tool description

 In order to interface with the application, beSTORM fuzzer will need to “speak” the “language” the application expects.
 This language is the network protocol.